 One of the keys to a robust transportation system is connectivity.
 Multiple routes prevent single blockages from severely impacting a community.
 Unfortunately, the geography of Hideout heavily constrains motor vehicle connectivity.
-Intelligently future transportation designing infrastructure will benefit residents for generations.
+Intelligently designing future transportation infrastructure will benefit residents for generations.